FZJ-RT/cac/README.md

 The process-based machine learning implementation uses [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) library.
 It automatically applied optimization using Bayesian Optimization with Hyperband (BOHB) algorithm from [bohb-hpo](https://github.com/goktug97/bohb-hpo.git) repository.
 Users can use the process-based machine learning method with minimum changes.

 ## Simulator for microfluidics experiments
 To provide training samples for constructing machine learning models, we frequently use Lattice-Boltzmann method.
-The Lattice-Boltzmann code can be donwloaded through this link: [lbm](git@github.com:FZJ-RT/lbm.git), that should be used in conjuction with `cac`.
+The Lattice-Boltzmann code can be downloaded through this link: [lbm](git@github.com:FZJ-RT/lbm.git), that should be used in conjuction with `cac`.

 ## Getting started
 Please check INSTALLATION.txt for detailed steps for installing the library.